 Many young women in marginalized communities are deprived of lives of dignity and self-worth mainly due to a lack of opportunities.
-In building the model, to address this lack of opportunities and imbalance towards the female gender, our goal was to create systemic change within the given eco-system, and unlock the potential for young women as role models.
+In building the model, to address this lack of opportunities and imbalance towards the female gender, our goal was to create systemic change within the given eco-system and unlock the potential for young women as role models, to achieve financial independence.

 For every INR/USD 1 invested in the HEMLATA Impact Scholarship, a social and economic ROI of 4.9x is generated over an 8-year period.

-HEMLATA's program is unique as it is one of the few NGOs in the country working towards women education at College and University levels.
-Our support extends beyond securing a degree to providing our Scholars with the environment and support needed to discover their inner talents and strength.
-Graduate Scholars have proven that they are not only ready to enter the workforce, but are successfully supporting themselves, their families and their communities.
+HEMLATA's program is unique as it is one of the few NGOs in the country working to empower women with University education supported by mentorship, life-skills, development skills and career skills.
+Graduate Scholars have proven that with this holistic model, they are not only ready to enter the workforce, but are successfully supporting themselves, contributing to their families, and their communities.

 The design of the HEMLATA Impact Scholarship directly targets the UN SDGs of 2030, with a focus on SDG #4: Quality Education, and SDG #5: Gender Equality.
 The program design also indirectly works towards sustaining SDG#1: SDG#3: SDG#8: SDG#10: and SDG#17.

 In all, HEMLATA adheres to 7 of the 17 UNSDGs.